AI Workshop: learn to build apps with AI →

 Since Edge <17 and IE11 do not support it, you should transpile it to ES5 using Babel if you plan to support those browsers.

-Another solution is to lookup the parent and use the replaceChild() method, which is much older and supported by all browsers:
+Another solution is to look up the parent and use the replaceChild() method, which is much older and supported by all browsers:

 const el1 = document.querySelector(/* ... */)